lmaowisc/rccf2/README.md

 # rccf2

-The **rccf2** package implements @ghosh2000's approach to nonparametric estimation and (two-sample) testing of the cumulative frequency function of recurrent events in the presence of death.
+The **rccf2** package implements the @ghosh2000 approach to nonparametric estimation and (two-sample) testing of the cumulative frequency function of recurrent events in the presence of death.

 ## Installation